dashezup/swype-patch/README.md

 Use [gboard-swype.sh](scripts/gboard-swype.sh) to generate the modified Gboard apk, [swiftkey.py](scripts/swiftkey.py) for SwiftKey.

-**Notes**:
-- the modified gboard apk has the same package name as the official Gboard App, you need to unistall official Gboard App if it's installed (requires root permission if it's a system App)
-- those signed by a debug key, be careful with other poeple's build.
-Build by yourself and sign with your own key if you don't want to have this security risk
+Be careful with other people's build since the scripts sign APKs with debug key.
+Build it by yourself with your own key if you want to avoid this security risk.

 ### Credit